yaroslav-gwit/PyVM-Bhyve/README.md

 <br>

 # PyVM Bhyve Main commands
-pyVM is a Bhyve VM manager, that was created as a tool to rapidly deploy VMs for testing or fast moving production environments.
+PyVM Bhyve is a VM manager, that was created as a tool to rapidly deploy VMs for testing or fast moving production environments.
 To get started type ```pyvm``` in your terminal, like in the example below.
 ```
 root@hoster0101 ~# pyvm
 ╒════════════╤═══════════╤════════════════════╤══════════════╤══════════════╤═════════════╤═══════════╤════════════════╕